joshuajnoble/Totem/README.md

 ##GStreamer install
 To Install GStreamer on Windows do the following:

 Download GStreamer v1.0.
 To install it under windows use the 1.2.2 packages located http://gstreamer.freedesktop.org/data/pkg/windows/1.2.2/ any later version from http://gstreamer.freedesktop.org/data/pkg/windows should work but haven't been tested yet.
 It is important to install the complete version when prompted by the installer.
-It will isntall all nessicary files for development and all extra packages. gstreamer-1.0-x86-1.2.2.msi installs the necessary libraries for applications to run. gstreamer-1.0-devel-x86-1.2.2.msi installs the development files needed to compile gst applications.
+It will install all nessicary files for development and all extra packages. gstreamer-1.0-x86-1.2.2.msi installs the necessary libraries for applications to run. gstreamer-1.0-devel-x86-1.2.2.msi installs the development files needed to compile gst applications.